xitizjain/SKYLOGIC/README.md

 # SKYLOGIC
 This repository contains the implementation for Project SkyLogic , which integrates a frozen vision encoder(ViT) with a frozen GPT-OSS LLM.
-By training only a lightweight projection layer, the system efficiently aligns visual features from ISRO satellite data with text embeddings to produce conversational reports.
+By training only a lightweight projection layer, the system efficiently aligns, lowering the computation cost with visual features from ISRO satellite data with text embeddings to produce conversational reports.

 # :star2: About the Project